Spaces Between

 Breathing Intervention

-The research probes helped me narrow down the scope of ideas.
+The prototypes helped me narrow down the scope of ideas.
 I focused on interventions that were playful and intuitive, eventually landing on the idea of a breathing animation at the pedestrian crosswalk light.

 Prototyping & Testing